HovhannesHovakimyan/azure-function-app-terraform/README.md

 ## Created resources

-Terraform code and used command above will deploy the following Azure resources:
+Terraform code and used command above will deploy and configure the following Azure resources:
 - Resource Group
 - Log Analytics Workspace
 - Application Insights